Automattic/Co-Authors-Plus/README.md

 * All authors of a post are now notified on a new comment
 * Various javascript enhancements
 * New option to allow subscribers to be added as authors
-* All Authors can edit they posts of which they are coauthors
+* All Authors can edit they posts of which they are co-authors
 * FIX: Issues with `wp_coauthors_list` function
 * FIX: Issues with coauthored posts not showing up on author archives